-(d) During the rental affordability period, for any multifamily use that depends on the increased density in Section S-\\\.108(d) and increased height in Section S-\\\.108(e), five percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 61 percenters 80 percent of adjusted median family income and three percent of the total residential rent l units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 61 percenters 80 percent of adjusted median family income and three percent of the total residential rent l units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 101 percent to 120 percent of adjusted median family income.
+(d) During the rental affordability period, for any multifamily use that depends on the increased density in Section S-\\\.108(d) and increased height in Section S-\\\.108(e), five percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 61 percent to 80 percent of adjusted median family income and three percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 101 percent to 120 percent of adjusted median family income.
 The mixed-income restrictive covenant in Section 20A-26 and the rental affordability period are for a term of 15 years.